 Ms. Boland earned her Juris Doctorate from Touro Law School, where she graduated cum laude in 2009.
 During law school, she served as Research Editor for the Touro International Law Review, clerked for the Hon.
 Andrew G. Tarantino, Jr., and earned an award for Academic Excellence in Trial Practice.
 She received her undergraduate degree from the State University of New York at Albany, magna cum laude, where she was repeatedly named to the Dean’s List and was inducted into Phi Alpha Theta, the National History Honor Society.
 She is a member of the National Organization for Women – Mid-Suffolk Chapter and has presented on workplace gender issues to its members.
 In 2017, the Nassau County Bar Association recognized Ms. Boland as an Access to Justice Pro Bono Honoree for her volunteer service to the community.
 In 2017, Ms. Boland was named to the New York Metro Rising Stars list.
 She lives in Huntington with her husband and two daughters.

-Patricia L. Boland is the Managing Senior Associate with the firm and litigates cases arising under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Fair Labor Standards Act, Equal Pay Act, Family and Medical Leave Act, Employee Retirement Income Security Act, New York State Human Rights Law, New York City Human Rights Law, New York Labor Law, WARN Act, whistleblower and civil rights statutes.
+Patricia L. Boland is a shareholder with the firm and litigates cases arising under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Fair Labor Standards Act, Equal Pay Act, Family and Medical Leave Act, Employee Retirement Income Security Act, New York State Human Rights Law, New York City Human Rights Law, New York Labor Law, WARN Act, whistleblower and civil rights statutes.